rifaterdemsahin/Putty/Formulas/terraform_init-validate-plan.md

 │
 ╵
 @rifaterdemsahin ➜ /workspaces/Putty/Symbols (main) $

+7. Time to plan step
+add the provider to the plan
+use the lastpass file
+chrome-extension://hdokiejnpimakedhajhdlcegeplioahd/edit.html?id=8681380048827878682

 @rifaterdemsahin ➜ /workspaces/Putty/Symbols (main) $ terraform plan

 Terraform used the selected providers to generate the following execution plan.
 Resource actions are indicated with the following symbols: